stolostron/multicluster-observability-addon/demo/README.md

 ## 4. Manage observability signals across spoke clusters

+### 4.1 Signal configuration

+Before enabling the AddOn on spoke clustes we first have define the configuration of each signal:

+1. Set the values in `demo/addon-config/values.yaml`
+1. Deploy the signal configuration with `helm upgrade --install addon-install demo/addon-config/`
+1. Annotate necessary resources

+### 4.2 Enable the addon for spoke clusters

-The following chart will deploy the `ManagedClusterAddOn` resource that installs the AddOn on each spoke cluster.
+The following chart will deploy the `ManagedClusterAddOn` resource that enables the AddOn on each spoke cluster.

 1. Set the values in `demo/addon-install/values.yaml`.
 1. Deploy it with `helm upgrade --install addon-install demo/addon-install/`.